gcurrier/BattletechModder/src/main/resources/files/readme.txt

 NOTES
 -------------------

 - as this is a beta release, it's encouraged to create your own manual backup of "/weapon" until you feel confident in the backup and restore functionality.
 Just in case.
+An emergency data folder backup is provided in the event you're like me and really know how to break stuff beyond the point of recovery. it is located in the resources/files directory.

 - works on mod weapons, so long as they follow the same json structure as the vanilla weapons.
 Just point the app to the folder containing the mod weapons.